ika-rwth-aachen/EviLOG/README.md

 The evaluation results will be printed at the end of evaluation and also be exported to the `Evaluation` folder in your model directory.
 This also comprises a comparison between occupancy grid maps predicted by the neural network and grid maps created using a simple geometric inverse sensor model.

+To evaluate on test data instead of validation data, change the parameters `input-validation` and `abel-validation` in [config.yml](model/config.yml).

 ### Testing

 To actually see the predictions your network makes, try it out on unseen input point clouds, such as the provided real-world input point clouds.
 The predicted occupancy grid maps are exported to the directory specified by the parameter `output-dir-testing`.